bytebase/bytebase.com/content/docs/concepts/data-model.md

 <HintBlock type="info">

 Bytebase is charged based on the **number of database instances**.
 If you have 1 instance containing hundreds of databases, it will be counted as 1.
 The below graph has 2 database instances, 1 for MySQL and 1 for PostgreSQL.
 Each instance contains 3 databases.
+You can manage all instances in Bytebase while purchase [a subset of instance licenses](/docs/administration/license/).

 </HintBlock>